-In figure C.3 these optimal returns are applied per field.
+In figure C.3 on the next page these optimal returns are applied per field.

 In the gridworld: The state-value function for our gridworld exactly represents such a function per situation (= position) with the difference being that here the function is unknown and has to be learned.